6 Simple Ways to Fix Dry Eyes

 Don’t tough it out.
-Take control of your symptoms with these simple strategies
+Take control of your dry eye symptoms with these expert strategies

 The floodgates don’t just open during Titanic reruns.
 Your body is constantly cranking out tears—they’re actually a key player in your eye health.